Universal spectral correlations in open Floquet systems with localized leaks: Introduction

-According to the Grobe-Haake-Sommer conjecture \cite{Grobe1988,Grobe1989,Akemann2019,Sa2020,Hamazaki2020, Denisov2019, Sa2020JPA, Rubio2022, Garcia2022, Kawabata2023, Prasad2022,Wold2025}, first introduced in the context of the periodically kicked top with damping, the spectral statistics of open quantum systems that are chaotic in the classical limit follow those of Ginibre ensembles~\cite{Ginibre1965,Fyodorov1997PRL,Fyodorov2003}, characterized by a uniform distribution of the eigenvalues over the complex plane and cubic level repulsion.
+According to the Grobe-Haake-Sommer conjecture \cite{Grobe1988,Grobe1989,Akemann2019,Sa2020, Denisov2019, Sa2020JPA, Rubio2022, Garcia2022, Kawabata2023, Prasad2022,Wold2025, Villasenor2025}, first introduced in the context of the periodically kicked top with damping~\cite{Grobe1988}, the spectral statistics of open quantum systems that are chaotic in the classical limit follow those of Ginibre unitary ensembles (GinUE)~\cite{Ginibre1965,Fyodorov1997PRL,Fyodorov2003}.
+These ensembles are characterized by a uniform distribution of the eigenvalues over the complex plane and cubic level repulsion.
 However, subsequent refinements and tests of this conjecture have revealed a broader picture.
-Ginibre-like level repulsion is not an exclusive signature of classical chaos, as it can also arise in non-Hermitian spectra without an underlying classical chaotic dynamics~\cite{Villasenor2024b,Mondal2025PRE,Mondal2025,Ferrari2025}.
-In parallel, and closer in spirit to the present study, additional non-Hermitian universality classes have been identified~\cite{Bernard2002,Hamazaki2020}, giving rise to spacing distributions that differ from the Ginibre case~\cite{Hamazaki2020}.
+Ginibre-like level repulsion is not an exclusive signature of classical chaos, as it can also arise in non-Hermitian spectra without an underlying classical chaotic dynamics~\cite{Villasenor2024b,Mondal2025PRE,Ferrari2025,Villasenor2025} provided transient chaos is present~\cite{Mondal2026,Mondal2026arxiv}.
+In parallel, and closer in spirit to the present study, additional non-Hermitian universality classes have been identified~\cite{Bernard2002,Hamazaki2020}, giving rise to spacing distributions that differ from those of the unconstrained Ginibre ensembles~\cite{Hamazaki2020,Kanazawa2021,Akemann2022,Akemann2024,Akemann2025}.

-In this work, we investigate the spectral properties of a periodically driven quantum system with a spatially localized opening, analogous to a leak in optical or microwave billiards~\cite{Altmann2013,Holmes2025,Fyodorov1997,Fyodorov1999}.
-Our central question is whether Ginibre universality persists under such conditions.
-We show that it does not; non-Hermiticity introduced by localized openness leads to deviations from Ginibre statistics.
+In this work, we consider Floquet quantum systems whose spectral correlations, in the absence of dissipation, follow those of the circular orthogonal ensemble (COE).
+We investigate the spectral properties of these systems when they are opened.
+Rather than describing the coupling to an environment through master equations, we consider the less explored case of openness introduced through a spatially localized leak, which allows probability to escape, as realized in leaky optical or microwave billiards~\cite{Altmann2013,Holmes2025,Fyodorov1997,Fyodorov1999}.
+Our central question is whether universal spectral correlations can still emerge in the presence of such localized leakage and, if so, which non-Hermitian universality class governs them.
+We find that the appropriate random-matrix benchmark is not the unconstrained complex Ginibre ensemble, corresponding to symmetry class A, but the transpose-symmetric Ginibre ensemble of class AI$^{\dagger}$.